 Calculating your standard mileage deduction

 You can use these rates to calculate your tax deduction at the end of the year.
-For instance, let’s say you drive 12,000 miles in a year, 5,000 of which were for work.
-Let's say those were split evenly: 2,500 during the first half of the year and 2,500 during the second half.
+For instance, let’s say you drove 12,000 miles in 2024, 5,000 of which were for work.

 Don't count the miles you spend commuting

-The only rule is that “business mileage” does not include commuting mileage.
-Commuting miles are the distance you drive from home to work.
+The only rule is that “business mileage” does not include commuting mileage, which is defined as the distance you drive from home to work.

-If you have a home office as your exclusive place of business (meaning you don’t have a second primary office somewhere else), you’re eligible to include the mileage to and from your home office.
+If you have a home office as your exclusive place of business (meaning you don’t have a second primary office somewhere else), you’re eligible to include the mileage between your home office and other locations where you do business, such as clients’ offices.

 If you use the actual expense method